simonsuska/interpredit/README.md

 mvn clean package
 ```

 This generates the platform-specific JAR that can be executed on your target system.
-If you are using IntelliJ, the JAR
+Subsequently, the JAR is located in
-is located in the `/target` folder in the project root.
-You can execute it with `java -jar Interpredit-1.0.1.jar`.
+the `/target` folder in the project root.
+From the project root, you can execute it with
+`java -jar target/Interpredit-1.0.1.jar `.

 <div id="resources"></div>